 A mediation session is like discussing a complex and sensitive issue with the assistance of someone trained in making difficult conversations work.

-During the first session, the participants present their views on the issues at stake and if they commit to solve their conflict in mediation they sign an Agreement to Mediate (Protocole de médiation).
+During the first session, the participants present their views on the conflict and if they commit to solve it in mediation they sign an Agreement to Mediate (Protocole de médiation).

 The Mediation Accord

-A duly signed mediation accord accompanied by the agreement to mediate can be filed with the Registry (le Greffe) of Brussels Family Court.
-Any party may petition the court to ratify the accord via the requête en homologation.
+A duly signed Mediation Accord accompanied by the Agreement to Mediate can be filed with the Registry (le Greffe) of Brussels Family Court.
+Any party or both parties, through a counsel, may petition the court to approve the accord.